braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::tip[**Logical Structure of the Proof via Topological Phase Accumulation**]

-The derivation of Fermionic Statistics proceeds through a rigorous chaining of geometric operators to algebraic commutators.
+The derivation of Fermionic Statistics proceeds through a chaining of geometric operators to algebraic commutators.
 This approach validates that the Pauli exclusion phase is an emergent consequence of the braid's internal twist parity, independent of relativistic field postulates.

 First, we isolate the **Spin Definition** by constructing the operator $L_S$ from the product of rung edge Z-operators.
 We demonstrate that this operator measures the parity of the ribbon's internal twist, assigning eigenvalues $\lambda = -1$ to the half-twisted ($s=1/2$) configurations characteristic of stable fermions.